project-roadwork/light-reflector/README.md

 > **This script is under `alpha` and some functions may not work correctly or be unstable.
 Additionally, there are no *external* documentation for this module at the moment.**

 ### Wally / Pesde Notice
-**Older versions in Pesde or Wally are not accurate!
+**Older versions in Pesde AND Wally are not accurate!
 Accurate older releases are in Codeberg (not GitHub).**

+**Additionally, the published packages are broken with version mismatching.**

-*Additionally, this is my first time using Pesde - apologies if something is not formatted correctly.*
+*Additionally, this is my first time using Pesde AND Wally - apologies if something is not formatted correctly.*

+### Issues
+1. **Broken Wally and Pesde packages, with mismatched versioning**
+   * The Pesde package has version issues as well due to my custom pre-release tag `infdev`
+2. **Rojo may not work correctly?**
+3. **Possible BasePart memory leak on games with Instance Streaming**
+4. **Many `:GetAttribute` calls popping up in the Microprofiler**
+5. **No external documentation**
+6. **Some signs and reflectors may not work at all in very rare occasions**

 ## Global features
 1. Adaptive waiting on performance-critical functions